BLANK WALLS ARE AN OPEN INVITATION TO SHOW OFF YOUR CREATIVE SMARTS AND IN OUR BOOK, IT’S ONE OF THE MOST FUN PARTS ABOUT STYLING A ROOM.

 At BBA you can pretty much count on the fact that our walls will be a white of some sort.
 Our go-to at the moment is Byron White, a custom colour we developed with Porters Paints to use in our latest new builds – The Lodge and The Cabin.
 We start with that as a blank canvas then start putting the soul in to the room with what we put on the walls.

 In the Bower Barn we’ve used botanical posters to create a vignette behind the fabulous MCM House Joe Slipper Chairs (from HK Living) and in Bower House an oversized black and white tropical screen print suspended from a length of timber dowel creates instant impact.
 We love too the intricate, hand-woven mandala wall hanging in Bower House, which adds a beautiful light textural touch to the room.
 It’s from The Dharma Door, home to so many of the fabulous rugs and wall hangings you’ll find throughout our BBA properties.
-A firm fav are the jumbo tassel wall hangings in the Bower Cottage and The Manor.
 They add a touch of raw luxury to the spaces, and knowing they’re made by fair trade artisans is important to us too.

 Mirrors are a fabulous styling option – you just need to keep in mind what they’re reflecting.
 Group vintage and antique finds together like in The Chapel, or make a feature of a statement free-standing mirror framed in recycled timber like in Bower Cottage.
 Or opt for something a bit unusual like the sunburst shapes made from cane or timber in The Chalet bedroom.

 An oversized bedhead, covered in a textured fabric and finished with interesting detail will fill a bedroom wall in its own right.
-The one we used in The Cabin is a bespoke Ralph Lauren bedhead and is the perfect fit with the mountain cabin meets unbridled sophisticated luxury aesthetic we’ve used throughout (you can Get The Look of The Cabin here).
+The one we used in The Cabin is a bespoke Ralph Lauren bedhead and is the perfect fit with the mountain cabin meets unbridled sophisticated luxury aesthetic we’ve used throughout.

 And there’s nothing better than a blank wall to create a showcase for your collections, whether it’s your hats on interesting hooks, artisan string bags, old fishing reels, throws, objet d’art placed on a beautiful shelf made from recycled timber, or a brass rack with a potted plant, its trails of greenery spilling over the edge.
 And speaking of greenery, why not train a vine to weave in and around mirrors or wall art like we’ve done in The Chapel.
 Bringing the outside in is a constant in the BBA aesthetic.
 We love the look and it gives us a genuine sense of well-being too.